10 Things Financially Prepared People Do Every January

 If you have moved home you should make sure that all of the companies with whom you hold financial products are aware of your new address.
 Life assurance companies hold millions that have been unclaimed, don’t let your money be added to their coffers.

 If you have changed jobs, congratulations on the new post.
-Few people move jobs for less money but you should check the level of employee benefits such as life assurance, medical insurance etc. to make sure that you are no worse off.
+Few people move jobs for less money but you should check the level of employee benefits.
+Life assurance, pensions and medical insurance are valuable additions to your financial fitness, make sure you are no worse off in your new job.
 Many people I speak to do not have a detailed knowledge of their employee benefits.
-I would recommend that you check what they are if you are in any doubt or don’t have them in a formal contract.
+I would recommend checking what they are if you are in any doubt or don’t have them in a formal contract.

 If you have not changed jobs then you need to make sure that your financial planning remains on track with your ‘personal inflation rate.’
-This is different from the rate of inflation in the general economy as it accounts for any change in your income and expenses.
-Savings plans and pensions contributions should be increased or decreased in line with your personal inflation rate on an annual basis so that they maintain a purchasing power that is relevant to you.
+This is different from the rate of inflation in the general economy.
+It accounts for any change in your income and expenses.
+Savings plans and pensions contributions should be increased in line with your personal inflation rate on an annual basis.
+They will then maintain a purchasing power relevant to you.

-If your marital situation has changed whether it is beginning or ending a relationship your financial responsibilities will be affected and you need to consider the change demands on your personal financial circumstances.
+If your marital situation has changed, whether it is beginning or ending a relationship, your financial responsibilities will be affected.
+You need to consider the change demands on your personal financial circumstances.

 The beginning of the year is also a good time to re-read your Will and make sure that this vital legal document is up to date.If you don’t have a Will set a date and get one written by a legally qualified person.